Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 Clear(colAllocatedBudget);
 ```

-The 'PeriodNumber' is determined using a DateDiff combined with sum formula.
+The 'PeriodNumber' is determined using a DateDiff combined with Sum formula.
 Omitting this calculation will lead to an incomplete result in this scenario.
 For instance, if the start date is 04-04-2024 and the end date is 04-06-2024, only two rows of budget allocation will be generated, omitting 04-06-2024.

 #### OnTimerEnd
 ```